ashleysally00/sf-1906-vision-film-ml/README.md

 # SF1906VisionFilmML
-Machine learning analysis of *A Trip Down Market Street* (1906), historical footage of San Francisco filmed on April 14, 1906, days before the earthquake and fire.
+Machine learning analysis of *A Trip Down Market Street Before the Fire* (1906), historical footage of San Francisco filmed on April 14, 1906, days before the earthquake and fire.

 ## Sample Frames